 Find out about teacher training workshops and materials for elementary, secondary, high school and hands-on college-level studies of water resource issues.
 We have a variety of materials suitable for each group and links to environmental education resources.

 We work with school districts, local governments and regional organizations to identify school-based curricula that educate students on water resource issues.
-In 2009 alone, SFWMD-sponsored teacher training workshops for the The Great Water Odyssey and Everglades: An American Treasure – both science-based curricula – reached more than 750 teachers who brought the lessons to their classrooms.
+SFWMD-sponsored teacher training workshops for The Great Water Odyssey have reached hundreds of teachers who brought the lessons to their classrooms.
 All lessons meet Sunshine State Standards and help teachers achieve their classroom goals for the Florida Comprehensive Assessment Test (FCAT).

-The Great Water Odyssey is a computer-based interactive curriculum for third-, fourth- and fifth-grade students.
+The Great Water Odyssey is an online, interactive curriculum for third-, fourth- and fifth-grade students.
 The Great Water Odyssey is a creative, hands-on way to teach students about reading, science, language arts, geography, history, math and conserving water.
 Give students the chance to explore the world, travel through time and meet new friends while protecting one of Florida's most valuable natural resources – water!